daviddechaux/Kingmaker/readme.md

 - Switch hex numerotation with radiobutton
 - Create Road
 - Remove faction
-- Add a setting to change the opacity of menu / fog
 - Unzoom everything
 - Add a favicon
 - Move to ES6